rerun-io/kitdiff/README.md

 # kitdiff, a visual diffing tool

-I got frustrated with the experience of reviewing image snapshot changes in my ide and on github, so I made something really cool:
+I got frustrated with the experience of reviewing image snapshot changes (from egui_kittest, thus the name) in my ide and on github, so I made something really cool:

 Just run `kitdiff` in your terminal and it'll visualize all the diffs!
 You can use the `1, 2, 3` keys to switch between `original, new, diff` images.
 You can also generate diffs on the fly to play with different threshold options.
 Also, it's wicked quick!